roadsidemultimedia/Docs/tutorials/creating-a-branding-area.md

 ![](https://raw.github.com/pagelines/Docs/master/gh-pages-template/public/img/branding-2column.jpg)

 Now we will change the width of the two columns, so that our naviation has more room, to this simply click on the **decrease/increase** options.
-For this tutorial, we will be setting the width of the left column to `4/12` and the right column to `8/12`.
+For this tutorial, we will be setting the width of the left column to **5/12** and the right column to **7/12**.
+However, you can have your columns any width.

 ![](https://raw.github.com/pagelines/Docs/master/gh-pages-template/public/img/branding-column-width.jpg)

 ## Adding Logo ##

 For the logo image, we will be utilizing the MediaBox section.
-Goto **Add Sections** via the Toolbar then drag and drop the **MediaBox** section into the left hand column of the **2column** section we added above.
+Goto **Add Sections** via the Toolbar then drag and drop the **MediaBox** section into the left hand column of the **2 Column** section we added above.

 * Once added, click on the **Edit** icon, this will bring up the **MediaBox** options.
 * In the **Text and Embed HTML** field, add the following HTML: